Section 21 notice: Prescribed legal requirements

 The Court of Appeal in Trecarrel House Limited v Rouncefield overturned lower court's judgments that a breach of the requirement to give or display the most recent gas safety certificate to new tenant before their occupation cannot be rectified.
-Arguments similar to that from Kaur v Griffith (Note: County Court at Bromley 25 July 2019) that even if the gas safety certificate was provided, a valid section 21 notice may not be given if the most recent associated gas safety check was conducted too long after the previous check was also rejected.
+Arguments similar to that from Kaur v Griffith (Note: County Court at Bromley 25 July 2019) that even if the gas safety certificate was provided, a valid section 21 notice could not be given if the most recent associated gas safety check was conducted too long after the previous check was also rejected.
 The facts of the case and wording of the judgments however leaves open the possibility that a lack of a valid gas safety certificate at the time when the tenant first went into occupation under the tenancy remains an irremediable breach.
-The solicitor instructed by the tenant in Trecarrel House Limited v Rouncefield confirmed on Twitter that the tenant is seeking leave to appeal to the Supreme Court.
+The solicitor instructed by the tenant in Trecarrel House Limited v Rouncefield confirmed on Twitter that the tenant was seeking leave to appeal to the Supreme Court.